aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOT to ODS or Online App" h2="Export DOT to ODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOT to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOT to ODS conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOT to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, read, edit, and convert Microsoft Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOT, DOC, DOCX, HTML, ODT, PDF, and many more.
+With Aspose.Words for .NET, developers can easily convert DOT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to ODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert Microsoft Excel and OpenOffice spreadsheets without using Microsoft Excel or OpenOffice.
+It supports a wide range of spreadsheet formats, including ODS, XLS, XLSX, HTML, PDF, and many more.
+With Aspose.Cells for .NET, developers can easily convert HTML to ODS with just a few lines of code.

+By using Aspose.Total for .NET, developers can easily incorporate DOT to ODS conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+It is a comprehensive suite of .NET components that enables developers to quickly and easily create, read, edit, and convert documents and spreadsheets without using Microsoft Word or Excel.
+It supports a wide range of document and spreadsheet formats, including DOT, DOC, DOCX, HTML, ODT, ODS, XLS, XLSX, PDF, and many more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}